OutSorcerer/pocket-automl-android-tutorial/README.md

 ## Step 6.
 Add your model from Pocket AutoML into the example app

 * At this point you must have your `<your_task_name>.tflite` model exported from Pocket AutoML.
-The class labels are embedded in the model's metadata, which is exactly what MediaPipe expects — there is nothing else to prepare.
+The class labels are embedded in the model's metadata, which the LiteRT Metadata library reads directly at runtime — there is nothing else to prepare.

 * Copy `<your_task_name>.tflite` into `pocket-automl-android-tutorial/app/src/main/assets`